kubernetes/website/docs/concepts/cluster-administration/device-plugins.md

 ## Device plugin deployment

-A device plugin can be deployed as a DaemonSet or in bare metal mode.
+A device plugin can be deployed manually or as a DaemonSet.
 Being deployed as a DaemonSet has the benefit that Kubernetes can restart the device plugin if it fails.
 Otherwise, an extra mechanism is needed to recover from device plugin failures.
-The canonical directory `/var/lib/kubelet/device-plugins` requires priveledge access, so a device plugin must run in a privileged security context.
+The canonical directory `/var/lib/kubelet/device-plugins` requires priveleged access, so a device plugin must run in a privileged security context.
 If a device plugin is running as a DaemonSet, `/var/lib/kubelet/device-plugins` must be mounted as a